aousabdo/interstellar-podcast/_posts/2024-07-13-Episode-1-AI-Space-Odyssey-Exploring-the-Cosmos-with-Artificial-Intelligence.markdown

 ---

-Welcome to the AI and Science Podcast, your guide through the frontiers of technology and discovery!
+Welcome to the Interstellar Podcast, your guide through the frontiers of technology and discovery!

 In this premiere episode, "AI Space Odyssey: Exploring the Cosmos with Artificial Intelligence," we delve into the exciting intersection of artificial intelligence and our quest to understand the cosmos.